The Chestnut oil field, located in block 22/2a of the UK Continental Shelf (UKCS) in the North Sea, is planned…

 The Brent decommissioning project was initiated by Shell in 2006.
 As part of the decommissioning plan, a number of consultations were carried out with stakeholders, more than 300 studies were conducted, expert opinions were considered, and more than 180 interested parties were consulted, including fishing communities, environmental organisations, and academics.

 Production from the Delta platform was suspended in December 2011 and all of its 48 wells were plugged and abandoned, in accordance with the Oil and Gas UK Guidelines.
 Both Alpha and Bravo ceased production in November 2014.
 Production from Charlie is expected to close off in the next few years.

 The decommissioning programme submitted by Shell for the Brent Delta platform was approved by the government in July 2015.
-The programme outlines removal of the 24,200t topside in one piece by a heavy single-left vessel (SLV).
+The programme outlines the removal of the 24,200t topside in one piece by a heavy single-left vessel (SLV).

-The Delta topside will be the first to be dismantled and removed, and will be ready for removal by 2016.
+The Delta topside will be the first to be dismantled and removed and will be ready for removal by 2016.
 The removed topsides will then be transported to the Able Seaton Port (ASP) facility at Teesside for dismantling, recycling and disposal.

 Another decommissioning programme will be developed at a later date for the remaining infrastructure such as Brent Delta’s gravity-based structure, the three other platforms, 140 wells and 28 pipelines.
 Shell is planning a ten-year process to deconstruct and remove Brent Delta.

-Pipelines involved in the oil and gas transportation in the Brent field will also be decommissioned upon termination of the field.
+Pipelines involved in the oil and gas transportation in the Brent field will also be decommissioned upon the termination of the field.
 The pipeline route will have to be updated to avoid disruptions to exports, as the field will be decommissioned in phases.

 Contractors involved in decommissioning Brent oil field